 Based on globally-accepted standards and protocols, we define "food loss" as the discarding of food that occurs from production through to processing, and "food waste" as the discarding of food once its a finished product ready for distribution.
-Examples of food loss include foreign contamination, ingredient expiry, and edible foods that hit the floor during production and processing, and examples of food waste include finished products that weren't packaged properly, spoilage, or didn't meet our standards.
+Examples target along with the updates to our other environmental targets. of food loss include foreign contamination, ingredient expiry, and edible foods that hit the floor during production and processing, and examples of food waste include finished products that weren't packaged properly, spoilage, or didn't meet our standards.

-n 2023, we made great progress in advancing our strategic Blueprint, delivering top-line growth of 2.7%, recording an increase of \$155 million in Adjusted EBITDA to \$428 million for the year, and meeting our commitment to achieve Adjusted EBITDA neutral or better in our Plant Protein business as we exited the year.
+We have undergone a rigorous process to define and measure FLW, implement initiatives to reduce our FLW and continue to investigate how FLW is impacting our business and can be further reduced through a plant assessment program.
+Initiatives we have implemented include improved inventory management, equipment upgrades, piloting systems that recover residual products from piping, avoiding contamination, spoiling or foreign materials, and ensuring proper training at all touchpoints.
+As of 2023, only 2.4% of FLW went to landfill.
+See a breakdown of disposal method below.
+We will refresh our food loss and waste n 2023, we made great progress in advancing our strategic Blueprint, delivering top-line growth of 2.7%, recording an increase of \$155 million in Adjusted EBITDA to \$428 million for the year, and meeting our commitment to achieve Adjusted EBITDA neutral or better in our Plant Protein business as we exited the year.
 We completed the start up of over \$1B in major capital projects at London Poultry and the Bacon Centre of Excellence, restored the health of the supply chain following the impacts of a global pandemic and the implications of global conflicts, caught our pricing up to inflation and significantly outperformed our competitive peers on a relative basis in our Pork Complex, weathering the storm of dislocated pork markets that have persisted deeper and longer than we could have anticipated.
 With our refreshed strategic Blueprint announced in February of 2024, we are sharpening our execution focus, bringing together our Meat Protein and Plant Protein businesses to build a powerful platform from which to grow in the U.S. market, and aligning the talents of our team to leverage the strength of our portfolio of leading brands, leadership in sustainability and world-class assets.